You are here

-Honors for undergraduate commencement are based on the cumulative grade point average for the semester prior to the spring.
-Honors for the diploma and final transcript are based on the cumulative grade point average, including the spring semester.
+Honors for undergraduate commencement are based on the cumulative grade point average for the semester prior to the Fall.
+Honors for the diploma and final transcript are based on the cumulative grade point average, including the Fall semester.
 A minimum of 45 credits must be earned in residence at Bloomsburg University as of the next-to-last semester in order to qualify for honors at the ceremony.

 Honors are: Cum Laude, 3.50 to 3.74; Magna Cum Laude, 3.75 to 3.94; and Summa Cum Laude, 3.95 to 4.00.